inno-devops-labs/F23-intro-course-labs/lab3/README.md

 **To earn an additional 4 points**, follow these steps to practice using different ways to use the `git reset` command:

 1. Create a new branch named "git-reset-practice" in your Git repository.
-2. Perform the following actions on the branch:
+   1. Perform the following actions on the branch:
-   a.
-Make several commits with different changes to a file.
+      1. Make several commits with different changes to a file.
-   b.
-Use `git reset` with different options (soft, mixed, hard) to undo the commits and observe the changes.
+      2. Use `git reset` with different options (soft, mixed, hard) to undo the commits and observe the changes.
-   c.
-Experiment with resetting to a specific commit using commit hashes or relative references (e.g., HEAD~2).
+      3. Experiment with resetting to a specific commit using commit hashes or relative references (e.g., HEAD~2).
-   d.
-Take note of the differences and outcomes of each `git reset` variation.
+      4. Take note of the differences and outcomes of each `git reset` variation.
-3. Document your practice in a Markdown file named "GitResetPractice.md" in the lab3 folder and include the following details:
+2. Document your practice in a Markdown file named "GitResetPractice.md" in the lab3 folder and include the following details:
    - Steps you took to perform the Git reset operations.
    - Description of the different `git reset` options used and their effects.
    - Examples and outputs of the commands executed.